karl-denby/mongo-infra-docker/README.md

 ## Hints and tips:

 - Ops Manager needs 8G RAM to run reliably, an Agent 2.5G, so for Monitoring/Automation your looking at giving docker 10.5G
+- TLS certificates (testing use only) are available, please see [Enable TLS](/ops-manager/docs/tls-for-ops-manager.md) for more details
 - We also provide a couple of extra nodes called
   - oplog (0.75G) `docker compose up -d oplog` (`oplog.om.internal`)
   - and blockstore (0.75G) `docker compose up -d blockstore` (`blockstore.om.internal`)